 The Hong Kong Stock Exchange adopts a higher standard of disclosure – ‘comply or explain’ – about its environmental key performance indicators for listed companies.
-Results of a consultation process to review its environmental, social and governance (ESG) reporting guidelines indicate strong support for enhancing the ESG reporting framework.
-It will implement proposals from the consultation process in July 2020.
-Because Hong Kong is not a signatory of the Montreux Document on Private Military and Security Companies.
+Results of a consultation process to review its ESG reporting guidelines indicate strong support for enhancing the ESG reporting framework.
+It has implemented proposals from the consultation process since July 2020.
+Hong Kong is not a signatory of the Montreux Document on Private Military and Security Companies.
 Under the Security Bureau, the Security and Guarding Services Industry Authority is responsible for formulating issuing criteria and conditions for security company licenses and security personnel permits and determining applications for security company licenses.

 The Hong Kong Ethics Development Center (HKEDC), established by the ICAC, promotes business and professional ethics to sustain a level-playing field in Hong Kong.
 The International Good Practice Guidance – Defining and Developing an Effective Code of Conduct for Organizations of the Professional Accountants in Business Committee published by the International Federation of Accountants (IFAC) and is in use with the permission of IFAC.

 Resources to Report Corruption

 Independent Commission Against Corruption